Iris van Herpen the 34 years old Dutch fashion designer who is widely recognized as one of fashion’s

 “Their liquid voices and the subsonic darkness from Between Music overwhelmed me.
 It motivated me to dive into the contrasts between water and air, between inside and outside, between darkness and lightness.”

-Between Music have collaborated with deep sea divers, physicists and neuroscientists over many years to develop a hypnotic biophonic sound sculpture which they perform on custom-built instruments while submerged in water.
+Music has collaborated with deep sea divers, physicists, and neuroscientists over many years to develop a hypnotic biophonic sound sculpture that they perform on custom-built instruments while submerged in water.
 Their work transcends and transforms the conventional and natural relationship between our bodies and the elements.

 “I’m doubly fascinated: I feel so free in the water – and at the same time I feel a slight hint of terror.
 Water is a fantastically exciting element because of its dual nature.”